A Roller Coaster Ride

 Just because my sister took that title away from me

-It’s a good thing I exist to make a variety.
+It’s a great thing I exist to make a variety.

 Life is a roller coaster ride